-- Development within each village will be employment-led with the provision of 1.5 B use class jobs per dwelling in addition to jobs from non B uses.
-Detailed mechanisms for delivering employment-led development including the quantum, thresholds and phased release of land in each village will be determined through a combination of masterplanning, Supplementary Planning Document, and through Section 106 planning agreement that would accompany any such approval for development at each village. - Provide around 5,500 new homes in a mix of housing types, tenures, sizes and styles of which a target of 30% should be affordable.
+- Development will be employment-led with the provision of 1.5 jobs per dwelling over the plan period.
+Detailed mechanisms for delivering employment-led development including the quantum, thresholds and phased release of land in each village will be determined through a combination of masterplanning, a Supplementary Planning Document, and through a Section 106 planning agreement that would accompany any such approval for development at each village. - Provide about 5,500 new homes in a mix of housing types, tenures, sizes and styles of which a target of 30% should be affordable.
 An average density of 40dph should be achieved across the area, with higher densities surrounding the local centres and, where appropriate, the inclusion of lower density areas. - Provide at least 37.7 ha of B Use Class employment land located within allocated employment sites, mixed-use development areas and at local and district centres.
-Development within the villages will be phased, prioritising the release of previously developed sites at Weston Airfield and Locking Parklands.
 If provision of strategic infrastructure is dependent on development on greenfield land then this will be taken into consideration as part of the phasing strategy.
 In addition phasing will take into account sustainability and viability issues. - Each village will be anchored by a local centre which will provide necessary retail, health, children's services and educational and community facilities to serve local needs.
-The location, type and mix of such uses will be agreed through the SPD. - Site(s) for on-site renewable or low carbon energy production including associated infrastructure to facilitate site-wide renewable energy solutions will be provided; such infrastructure should be planned with energy providers and developers including long term management and maintenance.
+The location, type and mix of such uses will be agreed through the Weston Villages SPD. - Site(s) for on-site renewable or low carbon energy production including associated infrastructure to facilitate site-wide renewable energy solutions will be provided; such infrastructure should be planned with energy providers and developers including long term management and maintenance.
 Such provision could include a waste to energy plant.
-The Weston Villages area has been identified as being suitable for such waste treatment facilities in the emerging West of England Joint Waste Core Strategy. - Provision of a network of green infrastructure across the whole Weston Villages including playing fields, allotments, play areas, pocket and community parks, and green corridors.
+The Weston Villages area has been identified as being suitable for such waste treatment facilities in the West of England Joint Waste Core Strategy. - Provision of a network of green infrastructure across the whole Weston Villages including playing fields, allotments, play areas, pocket and community parks, and green corridors.
 This should be linked through development allowing wildlife movement and access to open space, wetlands and water corridors linking through development, including the retention and enhancement of existing rhynes where appropriate.